Are you seeing the 502 bad gateway error on your WordPress site?

-You can also use a different browser to troubleshoot if the problem is happening because of the browser cache.
-If you see the error in all browsers, then continue reading.
+Additionally, consider using a different browser to troubleshoot if the problem is happening because of the browser cache.

 To check this, you will need to temporarily disable the CDN or firewall.
 This process will be different depending on which service you are using.

 Once disabled, it will remove the additional layer that has been created between your browser and the hosting server.
-Your website will now load entirely from your server, and if the issue was caused by the CDN / firewall service, then it will get resolved now.
+Your website will now load entirely from your server.
+If the issue was caused by the CDN or firewall service, then it should be resolved now.